 Recently we reviewed the portfolio of programmes we offer.
-We’re also continuing to explore how we can deliver our programmes in a more flexible way to enable students to more easily study after work, while also being efficient.
+We’re also continuing to explore how we can deliver our programmes in a more flexible way to enable students to study after work more easily.

 Our 2020 portfolio includes a number of exciting new programmes, including a new Bachelor of Applied Business and Management; Bachelor of IT; Bachelor of Counselling and Addictions Practice; and we are developing a Diploma in Youth Work.

-To ensure these programmes reflect best practice, some qualifications will be replaced with new programmes.
+To ensure our programmes reflect best practice, some qualifications will be replaced with new programmes.
 And, as we do every year, there are some that won’t be offered for new enrolments.

-We have made a series of changes over the past 18 months to be more efficient and effective in how we work.
+We have made a series of changes over the past 18 months to be more efficient and effective in how we work including reviewing our resourcing.
 These changes are an important part of ensuring we are viable, sustainable institutes.

-One of the objectives of the Government’s reform of vocational is to create a strong and sustainable vocational education sector.
-It is essential that we return our institutes to a strong financial position, in order to transition effectively in to the new Institute and ensure we’re delivering quality vocational education and training that meets the needs of our students, industry and communities.
+One of the objectives of the Government’s reform is to create a strong and sustainable vocational education sector.
+It is essential that we return our institutes to a strong financial position so we can transition effectively into the new Institute while also ensuring we deliver quality vocational education and training that meets the needs of our students, industry and communities.
 The Minister has reiterated that this must be a priority for us.

 Originally our change programme included a proposal to merge our two institutes.
 Shortly after the Minister released his Reform of Vocational Education (RoVE) proposals, the Minister advised that while there was a clear rationale for Whitireia and WelTec merging, given his proposed reforms, it was not in the best interests of the tertiary education system to progress with a merger.
 We support the Minister’s decision to not proceed with the merger.
 The scale of reform he is contemplating is far more significant than we anticipated when we submitted our business case for merging our two institutes.